Co-author: Olivia Fairhurst

-As at April 2018, a total of $868 million in lending was loaned to first home buyers in New Zealand.
-And, of this, $275 million was at a Loan to Value (LVR) ratio of more than 80% – meaning the first home buyer had a deposit of less than 20%.
-This works out to be about a third of the lending to first home buyers going to borrowers who had a deposit of less than 20%.
+As at April 2019, a total of $964 million in lending was loaned to first home buyers in New Zealand in the previous year.
+And, of this, $387 million was at a Loan to Value (LVR) ratio of more than 80% – meaning the first home buyer had a deposit of less than 20%.
+This works out to be more than 40% of the lending to first home buyers going to borrowers who had a deposit of less than 20%.

 But buyer beware.
 Latest research from Canstar shows a smaller deposit home loan can come with some expensive strings attached.
 You don’t have to rule out this option altogether, just make sure you weigh up any potential extra fees.

 What is a low equity fee and how does it work?

 Lenders who issue home loans with a deposit of less than 20% will typically charge either a low equity margin, or a low equity fee.
 Both are additional charges, but they have different impacts.